 If you have tested positive for COVID-19, you will need:

 - a Health Professional Report setting out the impacts on your ability to undertake, prepare for, and/or complete an assessment task.

 If you are studying outside Australia and the required documentation can’t be obtained in your country, you can submit a special consideration student declaration (students outside Australia) (PDF 176.4 KB) with your application verifying your circumstances, the impact on your studies and provide a reason why testing documentation may not be available.
 The University may reject the use of a student declaration for students outside Australia where the circumstances in the student’s home country allow students to access medical services without personal risk.

 On campus activities

-Do not come to campus if you are waiting for a COVID-19 test result and self-isolating or have tested positive as you will be considered for Special Consideration on receipt of supporting documentation.
+Do not come to campus if you are waiting for a COVID-19 test result and are self-isolating or have tested positive as you will be considered for Special consideration on receipt of supporting documentation.